olufemilite/Online-Payment-Fraud-Detection/README.md

 -Visualizations of insights.
 -Model selection, training and validation (Prediction by Decision Tree Regressor and Random forest Regressor) -An assessment and performance comparison of both models

+Challenges faced include deciding the threshold to use for categorizing transaction amount. $10,000 was eventually adopted being the IRF standard for reporting transactions by financial institutions